Janetto de Tassis: Imprisonment in Pisino and death

 After Maximilian had proclaimed himself Emperor with the title of “Elected Emperor” in Trento on 4 February 1508 with the consent of the Pope, an eight-year struggle for northern Italy broke out.
 The main opponent was Venice.
 On 2 March 1508, the imperial army under Maximilian suffered a defeat.
 The Venetians conquered Gorizia, Trieste, Istria and Fiume and threatened Tyrol and Carinthia.
-Zanetto de Tassis got caught between the fronts.
+Janetto de Tassis got caught between the fronts.
 After the Venetians conquered Istria in March 1508 and confiscated his possessions, he sided with Venice to save his lands.
 In a petition to the Venice Signoria he claimed to have been in the service of the Habsburgs for 20 years and asked for the return of his Istrian goods.
 Maximilian had him captured as a deserter during the reconquest of Istria, and De Tassis remained imprisoned in Pisino until his death.
 On 12 September 1515, having become in molesta et longa infermità he made a priest wrote his testament in Pisino.
 There are different statements in the literature about his date of death.
 He probably died two years later, at least before 8 September 1518.

 Only in 1524, on the recommendation of Charles V, did De Tassis' heirs regain the right to dispose of his possessions in Venice.